grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 [//]: # (### they surface in a storm)

 Hemi and Percy climbed up to the control room.
-Bastian and Owen sat in the control seats watching the unmoving gauges with bored and sleepy eyes.
+Bastian and Owen sat in the seats watching the unmoving gauges with bored and sleepy eyes.

 "We are going to surface," said Hemi, "and there is a serious storm up there.
 Owen, I am going to sit in that plane control chair.
 I need you to go down to the navigation/sonar compartment and get ready to blow the main ballast tanks."

 "You want to do an emergency blow?"
 Owen asked.

 Owen stood, and Hemi slipped his bulky form around him and down into the tight fit of the planes control chair.
 "Not a full blow.
 On my signal, I just want you to open the high-pressure air into the main ballast for a few seconds.
 I want to pop the boat up onto the surface.
-If we use the normal low-pressure system to ease up, there is too much of a chance for the intakes to be swamped in these seas.
+If we use the low-pressure system to ease up, there is too much of a chance the intakes will be swamped in these seas, and then we'd have to clear them before we could start the diesels.
 You all understand the procedure?"

 Owen and Bastian nodded.
 Owen slipped down the ladder to the sonar compartment and they could hear him opening the toolbox that held the emergency blow wrench.